cirosantilli/linux-cheat/desktop/README.md

 Customize qt with GUI:

     qtconfig-qt4

 You can change themes there.

-If you choose the gtk+ theme, it will use your gtk theme.
+If you choose the GTK+ theme, it will use your GTK theme.

-Most kde appliations have a command line qt interface part, and you can get the qt version, together with the KDE version required by doing using `-v`, for example:
+Most KDE applications have a command line qt interface part, and you can get the qt version, together with the KDE version required by doing using `-v`, for example:

     krusader -v